 The Precursors (of my mother’s Mental Illness)

-My father’s oldest brother was named M.B.
-Lambert but we knew him as ‘Wowie’ growing up.
+My father’s oldest brother was named M but we knew him as ‘Wowie’ growing up.
 I thought this was because I couldn’t pronounce his name, but actually, it turns out that it was because my father couldn’t pronounce his name as a toddler and ‘Wowie’ stuck into adulthood.

-M’s wife A took her own life when my cousins Z and J were still very young children.
+M’s wife A took her own life when my cousins were still very young children.

 I remember her vaguely as a pretty and (I thought) happy blonde lady from the odd family get-togethers we would have.
-They lived in Ottawa and we lived in Vancouver so it wasn’t that often that we were able to get together.
+They didn’t live near us so it wasn’t that often that we were able to get together.

 I wonder if this was one of the precursors to my mother’s illness.